openmobilehub/omh-maps/README.md

 3. Run your app.

-**Note:** Any object obtained from the `OmhMap` is associated with the view.
-It's important to not hold on to objects (e.g. `OmhMarker`) beyond the view's life.
-Otherwise it will cause a memory leak as the view cannot be released.

 4. Explore Advanced Features

    Congratulations on completing the getting started guide!
 Now, it's time to level up your mapping skills by diving into our advanced features.